vaiosparavaitsis/docker-compose-lamp/README.md

 ```

 ***Remember:** Docker will always load by default the `docker-compose.yml` if you don't specify the `-f` flag*

+## Changing docker installation

+You can also add docker inside your `www` project to run, just add the docker project to your root of your project and change the `DOCUMENT_ROOT` to where your project root is located.
+In our example will be `../`

+## Templating - TODO

+Currently there is no templating so in order to create blocks change the following

+Got to and add `/config/{your_env}/vhosts/example.com.conf` then add your configuration

+Add a volume to your php container inside `docker-compose.yml` like this `- ${DOCUMENT_ROOT}/example.com:/var/www/html/example.com:cached`

+Add your project to `www` as `example.com` your project root

 ## Web Server